Network-Aware Optimization of Distributed Learning for Fog Computing: Experimental Evaluation

 \subsubsection{Varying network connectivity $\rho$}

 Figure \ref{fig: varying_sparsity} examines the same characteristics in Figure \ref{fig: varying_nodes} as $\rho$ is varied from $0$ (i.e., completely disconnected) to $1$ (i.e., fully connected).
 Overall, we observe a similar trend to the effect of $n$: as connectivity grows, the unit cost per datapoint decreases in Figure 6(c), caused by cheaper alternatives to discarding.
-The relatively small change in cost as $\rho$ varies between its two extremes indicates that network-aware learning is reasonably robust to variations in device connectivity.
+The relatively small change in total cost as $\rho$ varies indicates that network-aware learning is robust to variations in device connectivity.

-More specifically, connectivity produces more opportunities for cost-efficient offloading in Figure 6(b), which increases the total data processed and decreases the total data discarded in Figure 6(a).
-Discard costs then take a smaller share, relative to processing costs, of the unit costs in Figure 6(c).
-Intuitively, more data processed leads to a more accurate model in Figure 6(d).
-Increased network connectivity has a similar effect to having a larger network: there are more connections between resource-constrained nodes and resource-abundant nodes.
-Network-aware learning then takes advantage of these offloading opportunities to produce cost savings without compromising model accuracy.
+High connectivity produces more opportunities for offloading in Figure \ref{fig: varying_sparsity}(b), which increases total data processed and decreases total data discarded in Figure \ref{fig: varying_sparsity}(a).
+Discard costs then take a smaller share of the unit costs in Figure \ref{fig: varying_sparsity}(c).
+Intuitively, more data processed leads to the more accurate model in Figure \ref{fig: varying_sparsity}(d).
+For non-i.i.d. data, the data transfer growth seen in Figures \ref{fig: varying_sparsity}(b) and \ref{fig: varying_sparsity}(c) increases the dataset similarity among devices, allowing model accuracy to improve.
+Increased network connectivity has a similar effect to having a larger network: there are more network links to nodes with low processing cost, which network-aware learning can leverage to produce cost savings without compromising model accuracy.